 PATHWAY 2 The supported integration model will assist eligible IERTs/IEHPs in gaining advanced standing for previous study and integrating into existing full-time respiratory therapy diploma programs.
-This model will enable learners to access Ontario financial aid support.
-Two community College RT programs have partnered with the CRTO; Conestoga College in Kitchener and Fanshawe College in London, Ontario.
+Conestoga College in Kitchener and Fanshawe College in London, Ontario partnered with the CRTO on this initiative.
 These educational partners will set aside dedicated spaces for eligible candidates.
-On completion of the program the IERT/IEHP will be a graduate of an approved Canadian RT program and therefore will meet the CRTO's educational requirement for registration.
+On completion of the program the

+IERT/IEHP will be a graduate of an approved Canadian RT program and therefore will meet the CRTO's educational requirement for registration.